dantleech/blog/content/posts/2023-12-29-one-year-in-weymouth.md

 arrive.

 The company rented out the Sky Garden in London for an event.
-It was great to travel up and meet the West Europeans(`*`) of the company and enjoy the spectacular views from the skyscraper.
+It was great to travel up and meet the western-europeans(`*`) of the company and enjoy the spectacular views from the skyscraper.

 ![view](/images/2023-12-29/4.jpg)
 *looking onto the Thames from the Sky Garden*

-`[*]` there were a number of east-europeans that were unable to travel due to the ongoing invasion situation.
+`[*]` the other half of the company were from eastern europe and were unable to travel due to the ongoing invasion situation.

 ## August: Redundancy

 I started the day like any other, but when the day was over I was unemployed.
-They paid me for a month after that, but for the firs time in my life I had been "let go" along with the entire team.
+They paid me for a month after that, but for the first time in my life I had been "let go" along with the entire team.

 It was quietly devastating, perhaps the hardest part was leaving all the